 - an often blotchy rash can spread to other parts of the body

 - chest pain

 - rapid heartbeat

-- severe swelling, which may be far from the bite area, such as the tongue or lips
+- severe swelling, which might occur in a body part some way from the bite area, such as the tongue or lips

 - very severe itching

 These symptoms require immediate medical attention.